-I learned after months in program that there is a sub-group of sex addiction fellowships that only work from the original 12-Step recovery book (The Alcoholics Anonymous "Big Book" - linked here).
+This is a sub-group of sex addiction fellowships that only work from the original 12-Step recovery book (The Alcoholics Anonymous "Big Book" - linked here).

-There are pros and cons to this approach, in my experience, and I've been enjoying the different types of meetings they have.
+I've been enjoying the different types of meetings they have.
 One pro is that I can attend these meetings for any fellowship, since they are working from the same material.

 I found this video to be a terrific intro to sex addiction and 12 Steps, courtesy of Primary Purpose SAA.